Frequently Asked Questions

 Do I apply to SMU and the Meadows School of the Arts?

-No. Applicants at the graduate level only submit application to the Meadows School of the Arts, with the exception of Arts Administration applicants who should apply directly to the Cox School of Business.
-All transcripts, test scores and other supplemental application materials should be sent directly to the Graduate Admissions Office in the Meadows School of the Arts.
+No. Applicants at the graduate level only submit application to the Meadows School of the Arts, with the exception of Arts Management & Entrepreneurship applicants who should apply directly to the Cox School of Business.
+All transcripts, test scores and other supplemental application materials should be sent directly to the Graduate Application Processing Office.
 Apply online for Meadows graduate programs.

 What should I do first: audition or apply?

 Supplemental steps in the application such as auditions, interviews, portfolio submission, etc. should be coordinated with your application.
-Optimal consideration for admission and scholarships is given to candidates who submit a full application and initiate all supplemental requirements by the deadline.
+Optimal consideration for admission and scholarships is given to candidates who submit a full application and initiate all supplemental requirements before the posted deadline.